divya814/Old_portfolio/README.md

 # Old_portfolio
-This is the I have during my Coursera Project of making a Responsive Portfolio.
+I have made this project during my Coursera Project of making a Responsive Portfolio.